Helping to keep your business in business

 Source: Lacey, D. (2012) Business Continuity Management for Small and Medium Sized Enterprises: How to survive a Major Disaster or Failure.
 BSI.

-To find out further information on hazards eg fire and cyber attacks, please see:
+To find out further information on hazards like fire and cyber attacks, please see:

 4. What should a Business Continuity Plan contain?